apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 You can specify extra plugins for [plugin.config](https://docs.trafficserver.apache.org/en/8.1.x/admin-guide/files/plugin.config.en.html) by providing environment variable `EXTRA_PLUGIN_FNAME`.
 Its contents can be provided through a ConfigMap and loaded to a volume mounted for the ATS container (Example [here](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) ).

+#### Enabling Controller Debug Log

+You can enable debug for the controller by providing environment variable `INGRESS_DEBUG`.
+See an example commented out [here](../k8s/traffic-server/ats-deployment.yaml).

+#### Tune Resync Period of Controller

+You can adjust the resync period for the controller by providing environment variable `RESYNC_PRIOD`.

 ### Logging and Monitoring

 #### Fluentd